Alex Freeman: 2025: Breakout season

 On March 1, 2025, Freeman made his first career start for the club in a match against Toronto FC, and in the 35th-minute through an assist from Kyle Smith, he scored his first goal for the club.
-Freeman's goal helped the match 4–2 in Orlando City's favor.
+Freeman's goal helped the match end 4–2 in Orlando City's favor.
 For his performance, Freeman was named to the bench of the Team of the Matchday for the first time in his career two days later.
-On 22 March, Freeman assisted in Luis Muriel's opening goal in a 4–1 win over D.C.
+On March 22, Freeman assisted in Luis Muriel's opening goal in a 4–1 win over D.C.
 United and later he scored the third goal of the match when he headed a free kick from Martín Ojeda.
 Freeman's performance would see him named to the starting Team of the Matchday for the first time in his career two days later.

 On June 25, Major League Soccer announced Freeman had been voted in to represent the league in the 2025 MLS All-Star Game against the Liga MX All-Stars on July 23 at Q2 Stadium in Austin, Texas.
 Freeman's selection to the All-Star team made him the youngest player to ever be picked for the exhibition match.
 On July 15, Freeman was selected to represent the league in the MLS All-Star Touch Challenge during the MLS All-Star Skills Challenge a day before the game.
 Liga MX All-Stars defeated the MLS All-Stars in the All-Star Touch Challenge, but the MLS All-Stars won 4–2.
 Freeman also participated alongside YouTube and Twitch star IShowSpeed in the Shooting and Passing challenges.
 MLS All-Stars would also ultimately defeat the Liga MX All-Stars 3–1 in the All-Star Game with Freeman coming on as a 61st-minute substitute for Orlando City teammate Marco Pašalić.